RevantOrg/Revant/README.md

 The pipeline is organized in the following steps, that are reflected both by the `scripts` directory and by the source code.
 For more details about each step, please refer to the comments inside each script.

 1. **Read factorization** - Given the alignments between a read and all other reads in the 1X subset, this step marks some intervals of the read as belonging to a specific repeat type.
 This is embarrassingly parallel and should be performed on several chunks of the alignments file at the same time.
 This step works on a *filtered* set of alignments, from which inconsistencies from the aligner have been internally removed.
-2. **Interval graph construction** - Given the repeat intervals of each read in the 1X subset, and the set of filtered alignments, this step builds a graph whose nodes are intervals, and whose edges are containment relations induced by the alignments.
+2. **Interval graph construction** - Given the repeat intervals of each read in the 1X subset, and the set of filtered alignments, this step builds a graph whose nodes are intervals, and whose edges are containment and overlap relations induced by the alignments.
+3.
+4.
+5. The graph is built sequentially, but after construction each connected component, and each cluster in a component, can be processed independently and in parallel.

 # Acknowledgements